OceanOutcomes/ocean-outcomes/news/_posts/2018-1-30-tuna-management-workshop-senegal.md

 The Common Oceans ABNJ Tuna Project, funded by the <a href="https://www.thegef.org/" target="_blank">Global Environment Facility (GEF)</a> and implemented by the <a href="http://www.fao.org/home/en/" target="_blank">UN-FAO</a>, harnesses the efforts of a large and diverse array of partners.
 Including the five tuna RFMOs, governments, intergovernmental organizations, non-governmental organizations and private sector, the project works to achieve responsible, efficient and sustainable tuna production and biodiversity conservation in the ABNJ.

-<a href="http://www.fao.org/in-action/commonoceans/news/en/" target="_blank">See photos of the workshop, organizations involved, and workshop contacts on the Common Oceans website.</a>

 ----

 **Additional Resources:**